Yulia Mykytenko: 54th Mechanized Brigade

 In March 2015 she met with military serviceman Ilia Serbin of the 54th Mechanized Brigade, when her father (with whom she was living at the moment) was asked to let Serbin stay overnight at his home.
-Three month later they have married.
+Three month later they were married.
 The couple decided to join the 54th Mechanized Brigade together, right after Mykytenko graduated from the university.
-At that time, the brigade was fighting near Svitlodar, one of the heaviest warfares of the Ukrainian frontline.
+At that time, the brigade was fighting near Svitlodar, some of the heaviest fighting of the Ukrainian frontline.
 They did exactly that on 17 July 2016 (beforehand, Ilia had already served in the brigade as a mobilized person).

 After two months of service at the headquarters, Ilia was assigned to a combat position - a scout.
 Yulia was appointed to a clerk position at the headquarters, since at that time women were not allowed to hold combat positions.
 Yulia worked as a clerk and then as an accountant for about a year.
 In the spring of 2017, as a person with a higher education, she was sent to a three-month officer course at the Hetman Petro Sahaidachnyi National Ground Forces Academy in Lviv.
 Upon her return, she was appointed to a position of commander of a motorized infantry platoon, and later a commander of a reconnaissance platoon (her experience in data collection and analytics contributed to this).
 However, according to Yulia, she encountered a lot of sexism and skepticism about that "a woman can fight".
 It even got to the point that some soldiers refused to fight under the command of a woman and were transferred to other units.
 She had to make considerable efforts to gain respect and obedience from her subordinates.